National BC Study II

 First of all, vaginal births in birth centers simply cost less.
 In 2011, the average Medicare/Medicaid facility services reimbursement for an uncomplicated vaginal birth in a hospital was $3,998, compared with $1,907 in birth centers.
 This factor alone saved $27.2 million in the National Birth Study II.
 Even if birth center reimbursements were adjusted to make payments fairer and more in line with hospital births, a decreased use of interventions would still translate into a significant cost-savings for insurance companies.

-Second, the C-section rate in this study was 6%, compared to 27% for low-risk women who give birth in the U.S. If the 15,574 women who planned to give birth in birth centers had instead chosen hospital births, it is estimated that they would have experienced 3,000 additional—and unnecessary— Cesareans.
+Second, the C-section rate in this study was 6%, compared to 27% for low-risk childbearing people who give birth in the U.S. If the 15,574 individuals who planned to give birth in birth centers had instead chosen hospital births, it is estimated that they would have experienced 3,000 additional—and unnecessary— Cesareans.
 Instead, these C-sections were safely and effectively prevented, along with a potential cost-savings of at least $4.5 million.

 What is the bottom line for families?